matthewb66/bd_scan_yocto/README.md

 Use the `--cve_check_only` option to skip the scanning and creation of a project, only looking for a CVE check output log file to identify and patch matched CVEs within an existing Black Duck project (which must have been created previously).

-Use the `--no_cve_check` option to skip the patched CVE identification and update of CVE status in the Black Duck project.
+Use the `--no_cve_check` option to skip the patched CVE identification and update of CVE status in the Black Duck project if the cve_check output file exists.

 ### BLACK DUCK CONFIGURATION